We wage innovative legal and public-pressure campaigns to limit global warming pollution and prevent it from driving species extinct.

 According to a Center report, sea-level rise is a deadly threat to 233 protected species — from the Hawaiian monk seal to the loggerhead sea turtle.
 Learn more now.

-Killing Keystone XL: This 1,700-mile-long planned pipeline would move up to 35 million gallons of dirty tar-sands oil every day, plowing through species habitat and hastening climate change chaos.
-Help us stop it.
+Killing Keystone XL: This 1,700-mile-long planned pipeline would have moved up to 35 million gallons of dirty tar-sands oil every day, plowing through species habitat and hastening climate change chaos.
+Now it's been defeated.

 Clean Air Cities: Join our nationwide campaign urging cities to call on the Obama administration and EPA to use the Clean Air Act tosignificantly reduce greenhouse gas pollution.